databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 audit log retention period beyond 30 days for audit log bronze.
 This eliminates the previous dependency on Events Hub's retention period.

-## System Table Integration Configuration Specific Differences
+## System Table Integration Specific Configuration Details
 As mentioned earlier, the deployment process is almost the same as other deployments.
 Therefore, the [Deployment Guide]({{%relref "DeployOverwatch"%}}) contains relevant information that will guide your deployment.
-Specific deviations are referenced below and detailed in this section of the documentation.
+Specific differences are referenced below and detailed in this section of the documentation.

 * [System Table Integration Pre-Requisites]({{%relref "DeployOverwatch/SystemTableIntegration/SystemTablePreReq"%}})
 * [Configuration Details]({{%relref "DeployOverwatch/SystemTableIntegration/SystemTableConfiguration"%}})